riandyrn/mirsal/docs/api_design/http_api.md

 GET: `/chat/topics/{topic_id}/users`

-This API is used for getting current members of the `group` topic along with their authorization level.
+This API is used for getting current members of the `group` topic along with their authorization level (either `normal` or `admin` user).

 [Back to Top](#http-api)